Alcoholism and Alcohol Use Disorder (AUD)

 What Causes Alcohol Use Disorder (AUD)?

-The development of alcohol use disorder is based on both the biological condition of our brain as well as conscious control over our behavior.
+The development of AUD is based on both the biological condition of our brain as well as conscious control over our behavior.
 Although we are unaware of the process, our thoughts work through nerve cells and chemical signals: dopamine, a brain chemical which drives motivation; endorphins which are natural pleasure producing brain opiates; serotonin, a brain chemical which gives a signal of “that’s enough”; and norepinephrine, a brain chemical which alerts us to what’s important.
 A complex pattern of chemicals and nerves form a physical structure of memories and allows us to create, to plan, and to make good choices.

 Craving for alcohol may occur as repeated thoughts create well-worn paths in the brain.
 Both endorphins and dopamine are released along this path, making a signal that we want something.
-Once we get what we want, we feel a burst of pleasure, signaled as a release of brain endorphin.
+Once we get what we want, we feel a burst of pleasure, signaled as a release of brain endorphin that is rewarding.
 The important desires of our existence create oft-traveled thought paths in our brains; the nerve pathways that accompany these thoughts become very important.
 Often these desires are subconscious, which is why we don't always recognize our craving for alcohol.
 When alcohol cravings become overwhelming, the increase in thoughts that travel well-worn paths in our brains become like a flame which may start small but grows into a fire that can be overwhelming.
 This process, known as kindling, is similar to the brain activity that occurs with seizures.
 More information on this process is available here.

 The amount any of us can drink without risk of harm is variable, but we know that alcoholism is much more likely to develop when the recommended maximum levels are exceeded.
 However, for someone with a genetic tendency to develop Alcoholism, even this amount of drinking can lead to well-worn paths of craving for alcohol, and the neuro-chemical driven process leading to alcohol use disorder.